epfl-ada/ada-2024-project-adattatori/README.md

 ## Abstract
 Humans, as social beings, often form meaningful romantic relationships.
 However, such bonds come with risks, including the transmission of infections.
 Sexually transmitted diseases (STDs) remain a significant global health issue, with the World Health Organization recognizing their eradication as a key objective in its 2030 agenda [1].
 Among these diseases, HIV-1 stands out due to its enduring impact.
 Interestingly, the concept of relationships extends beyond humans to the chemical realm, where compounds are designed to bond with their “target proteins”.
-This project aims to explore how these chemical “couples” contribute to the figth against HIV-1.
+This project aims to explore how these chemical “couples” contribute to the fight against HIV-1.
 By studying how the affinity of these drug-target pairs is influenced by both the target protein and the ligand's features, in our data story we try to shed a light on what makes a "strong" chemical couple.

 References
 [1] https://www.who.int/publications/i/item/9789240053779